ircdocs/modern-irc/formatting.md

 This formatting character works as a toggle.
 It enables strikethrough'd text (e.g. <span style="text-decoration: line-through">strokethrough text</span>).

 This character is a relatively new addition, and was defined by Textual.
-As of right now, at least HexChat, IRCCloud, The Lounge and Textual are known to support it.
+As of right now, at least HexChat, IRCCloud, Konversation, The Lounge and Textual are known to support it.

 ## Monospace